rendance/rendancebib/README.md

 * A "one page" website to at least load up the whole thing
 * A pretty website to display and search entries
 * A pretty website to all adding and editing entries

+Credits:

+* Many individuals contribitued individual entries
+* Andrew Draskoy did the initial work to put this data into xml
+* Aaron Elkiss helped re-create the .xsd and validate things